cedis81/jaredlive/README.md

 ---
 ### Create a New Page
 To create a new page, you will need the following:
-- Link to video
+- Link to the video (provided by Jared)
 - Transcript file for the video
 - Slides for the presentation given in the video
 - Copy to describe the video (provided by Jared, Leslie, Summer or Adam)

 Steps:
-1. Duplicate a video page that already exists using Atom on your local machine.
-The working directory is /Users/Shared/jaredlive
+1. In iTerm, navigate to directory /Users/Shared/jaredlive
+2. git pull origin master to ensure you have the most up-to-date files
+3. git checkout -b <new branch name> from the master branch to do your work
+4. In Atom, duplicate an existing video page
-2. Update the following HTML sections:
+5. Update the following HTML sections:
     1. h1 title to the title of the video
     2. Update the video link
     3. Update the link to transcript.
 Need a new transcript?
 Refer to that section below